IS-ENES-Data/Climate-data-analysis-service/README2.md

 Welcome to the IS-ENES3 tutorials and use cases repository for the ENES Climate Analytics Services ([ECAS](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ)) at DKRZ!

 Here you can find [Jupyter](https://jupyter.org/) notebooks with coding examples showing how to use Big Data and High-Performance Computing software.
+Find more information on how to apply for the service and get a DKRZ account at the [ECAS website](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ).

 ## Notebooks